 Business analysts often come from backgrounds in management, business, IT, computer science or related fields.
 Business analysis combines many different topics and a diverse background is a great asset.
 In our interview with a business analyst for Monster, Chris Hunder said “One day you may be looking into customer data points, and another you might be focused on fresh data sets; however, solving unique problems keeps it fun.”

-In business analysis the most important thing is effective communication.
+In business analysis, effective communication can be important.
 In order to make changes work, you must ensure that stakeholders understand the reasoning.
 In this way business analysts can act as the middle-man or translator between data analysts, executives and stakeholders.

 Though some business analytics positions require only a bachelor’s degree, a masters may be necessary to get upper level positions.
 There are many online graduate programs in business analytics that could prepare you for these roles and maybe maximize your earning potential.
 Learning more about business analytics tools such as SWOT, Rational Requisite Pro from IBM, Blueprint, and Axure could be beneficial to spruce up your resume.

 What is the difference between data analytics and business analytics?